-The damp smell of the humidity seeping through walls was what filled my nostrils as soon as I opened the door.
-Three steps down into the hall, I threw the keys on the table that also held an old curved-screen TV, a few sheets of paper and some menus from near-by take-away restaurants.
-Throwing my shoes into some corner, I fell stomach-first on the rickety bed that somehow reminded me of old occupants of this basement studio apartment I called home.
+The damp smell wafting through the walls was the first sensation that hit me as soon as I opened the door.
+Three steps down into the hall, I threw the keys to the front door on the side table that also held an old rusty TV.
+A few sheets of typed-in paper, some take-away menus occupied what was left of the surface of the table.
+I threw my shoes into some corner and fell stomach-first on the single bed that reeked of its old occupants.

 It has been 3 years, 6 months and 12 days since that night, since I last saw your face or heard your voice or held your hand.
 111,369,600 seconds of my life have been spent thinking about the words you said that night.
 I sometimes wake up in the middle of the night, when the glaring lights flash in my eyes once again.
 The sound of the breaking glass pierces though my ears.
 I turn to look at you and all I see is blood.
 No, don’t tell me that you love me.
 Breathe, god damn it, breathe!